ilastik/webilastik/README.md

 ## Operators

-A refinement of the Operator concept in classic ilastik; they represent a lazy computation that usually can be applied to a `ndstructs.datasource.DataRoi`.
+A refinement of the Operator concept in classic ilastik; they represent a lazy computation that usually can be applied to a `webilastik.datasource.DataRoi`.

 Operators inherit from the base `Operator[IN, OUT]` class and must implement `.compute(roi: IN) -> OUT` .
 The most common implementation being `.compute(roi: DataRoi) -> Array5D` when dealing with operators that use halos.
 This means that once you have an operator instantiated, you can apply it over any slice of any `DataSource` and the operator will be able to retrieve any extra data if needs from the `DataRoi` object.